Dareen-Osama/movies-website/README.md

 # movies-website
 HTML
 CSS
-the animation in this project by using CSS NO JS in my code
+the animation in this project by using CSS , NO JS in my code this project in progress